 When I think back, I am always surprised to find out that the guys at Failbetter Games have been, indirectly or maybe not so much, a huge source of inspiration for my works ever since I played Sunless Sea for my first time, and they most likely provided that special sparkle that allowed me to say “I can do it too“, a few years back.
 Their writing team is extremely talented, and the guys behind the code surely know their stuff as well: that was enough to get me going, aiming to reach at least an equivalent high level of quality in my own works.

 Of course they weren’t the only ones (Uncharted and Naughty Dog had a huge part in all this too), and I am still pursuing my dream, for sure – but it’s good to be aware of where it all came from: a dark adventure across the Unterzee, from the shores of Fallen London to a land of icy wonder, called “Frostfound”.
-That is when I deeply fell in love with Sunless Sea, its art, and the beauty of its stories: a stunning example of video game writing, indipendent and not, bound to remind me every day how wonderfully fancy and beautiful the English prose can be.
+That is when I deeply fell in love with Sunless Sea, its art, and the beauty of its stories: a stunning example of video game writing, beyond being relevant in the indie scene, bound to remind me every day how wonderfully fancy and beautiful the English prose can be.

-And the guys at Failbetter are located in my same town, too – is there really anything else to ask for?
+And the guys at Failbetter are located in my same town, too – is there really anything else we can ask for?